crhaugen/Command_Center/README.md

 # Command_Center
 A "Command Center" with useful modules that can be display for a user.

-Working on: A weather module
+Working on: A weather module.

 To due: Everything else...